lindsaywaldrop/foilstudy/README.md

 Next, run the following scripts in order:

  1. Generate the parameter spaces using grid sampling, gPC sampling, and neural-network sampling.
-    * MATLAB: open and run all lines `./doc/1-Generating_points_MATLAB.mlx` in MATLAB.
+    * MATLAB: open and run all lines `./doc/One-Generating_points_MATLAB.mlx` in MATLAB.
-    * R: open and run all lines `./doc/1-Generating_points.Rmd` in RStudio.
-(Note: NN sampling is not yet implemented in R!)
+    * R: open and run all lines `./doc/One-Generating_points.Rmd` in RStudio.
  2. Generate the airfoil files required to run in XFOIL.
-    * MATLAB: Open the `./doc/2-Creating_cambers_MATLAB.mlx` in MATLAB and run all lines.
+    * MATLAB: Open the `./doc/Two-Creating_cambers_MATLAB.mlx` in MATLAB and run all lines.
-    * R: Open the `./doc/2-Creating_cambers.Rmd` file in RStudio and run all lines, including the last code chunk which requires that a line be uncommented.
+    * R: Open the `./doc/Two-Creating_cambers.Rmd` file in RStudio and run all lines, including the last code chunk which requires that a line be uncommented.
- 3. (MATLAB Only) Open the `./doc/3-xfoil_step.mlx` file MATLAB and run all sections.
+ 3. (MATLAB Only) Open the `./doc/Three-xfoil_step.mlx` file MATLAB and run all sections.
 Note that this will take several hours to complete.
 Results are included in the project folder `./results/`, so it is not necessary to complete this step if only using R.
- 4. (R Only) Open the `4-Visualizing_results.Rmd` in `doc/` and run all lines.
+ 4. (R Only) Open the `Four-Visualizing_results.Rmd` in `doc/` and run all lines.
 This will provide information on the raw results of the simulations.
- 5. (R Only) Open the `5-creating _surrogates.Rmd` in `doc/` and run all lines.
+ 5. (R Only) Open the `Five-creating _surrogates.Rmd` in `doc/` and run all lines.
 This will provide space to generate the gPC and NN surrogates, including training the neural network model.

 __Note:__ each RMD should have the Knit directory to `project` to successfully knit the document and run code.